wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 ### 1.2 Requirements Before Installing

--   Current build version of Wabbajack.
+* Current build version of Wabbajack.
 This can be found on the [Wabbajack Discord](https://discord.gg/wabbajack).

--   Clean install of Skyrim Special Edition - note that your game should be installed OUTSIDE of any Windows-protected folder such as Program Files.
+* Clean install of Skyrim Special Edition - note that your game should be installed OUTSIDE of any Windows-protected folder such as Program Files.

--   120 gigs of free space.
+* 95 gigs of free space.
 Note that this number does NOT include your Skyrim SE installation.

--   You will also need a few extra gigs if Wabbajack is running on the same drive as your installation location, as the program needs space for VFS Staging (the folder in which Wabbajack runs its processes to complete its job).
+* You will also need a few extra gigs if Wabbajack is running on the same drive as your installation location, as the program needs space for VFS Staging (the folder in which Wabbajack runs its processes to complete its job).

 A Nexus Premium account is highly recommended for automatic download support.

 Pirated games and mods are NOT supported.

-Once Skyrim is installed, make sure you run it once.
+Once Skyrim is installed, **make sure you run it once**.
 (Get to the Skyrim splash screen and exit).

 ### 1.3 Installation Instructions